faisal-nerd-coder/Programming-Language-C-C99-2000-/Chapter 1: Getting Started/README.md

 ## Notes

-*3 top reasons for learning C*
+3 top reasons for learning C

-*- Good base for learning C++, c#, or Java Later.*
+- Good base for learning C++, c#, or Java Later.

-*-Unix, Linux, Windows, Gaming frameworks are written in C.*
+-Unix, Linux, Windows, Gaming frameworks are written in C.

-*-Embeded systems programs are written in C.*
+-Embeded systems programs are written in C.

 * Constants = Literals -> Cannot Change
 * Variables = Identifiers -> May Change